gbarbalinardo/heat-conductivity-hnemd/README.md

 * Then, go to the directory "20" and type
   * ../kappa_hnemd < input

-  If you want do a few independent runs using one command, you can execute the "run" script I prepared:
+  If you want to do a few independent runs using one command, you can execute the "run" script I prepared:
   * ./run

 * The simulation parameters are read in from the file "input".
 There are only a few parameters to play with.
 Check the beginning of the main() function in the C code to understand the meanings (and units) of the input parameters.